metgen/caddy-plus/README.md

 # caddy-plus

-The image includes 3 modules for Caddy: cloudflare, transform-encoder and caddy-exec.
+The image includes 4 modules for Caddy:
+- cloudflare
+- transform-encoder
+- caddy-exec
+- caddy-security

 The image is designed to obtain a TLS certificate using dns challenge api cloudflare, and using a log converter based on a desired pattern.